 Even though our Brigade has changed names and the Service has gone from the New South Wales Bushfire Brigades, to the New South Wales Bushfire Service, and now, to the New South Wales Rural Fire Service (NSWRFS).
 We still are as dedicated to providing a professional volunteer fire service to the local community as we were in our humble beginnings all those years ago.

-Today, we not only fight grass and bush fires, as we are commonly associated with, but our primary role in the Blacktown Rural Fire district is protecting the community during urban type incidents, such as structural fires, vehicle accidents and fires and storm damage.
-We also assist with searches for missing persons and during natural disasters, such as storms and floods.
+Today, we not only fight grass and bush fires, as we are commonly associated with, but our primary role in the Blacktown Rural Fire district is protecting the community during urban type incidents, such as structural fires, vehicle accidents and fires, land and surface searches, flood and storm damage.
 We work extremely well with the other emergency services such as Fire and Rescue NSW, Ambulance Service, Police, NSW State Emergency Service during these incidents.

 As a Brigade we are also involved in Community Education.
 We visit schools, child care centres, community organisations and scouts and girl guide groups.
-We also attend community events such as the Blacktown Show and Festival, and many other local community festivals speaking with children, parents and members of the community about fire safety around homes and while enjoying the great Australian outdoors.
+We also attend community events such as the Blacktown Show and Festival, and many other local community festivals (such as the Doonside and Woodcroft Festivals) speaking with children, parents and members of the community about fire safety around homes and while enjoying the great Australian outdoors.
+Each year the brigade escorts Santa around our local communities.

 The brigade attends approximately 250 to 300 emergency incidents per year.